Stop Begging Your Executives to Post: Build an Engine That Makes It Inevitable

 Pillar 2: Autonomy — They Control the Narrative

 The fastest way to kill executive buy-in is to send them posts that sound like a marketing department wrote them.
-Because they did.
+Because one did.
 And the executive knows it.
-And their network knows it.
+Their network knows it.
 And the engagement flatlines.

 Autonomy means the executive has final say on everything that goes out under their name.
 Always.
 The ghostwriter proposes, the executive disposes.
 This isn’t a compromise — it’s the model.
 When executives feel ownership over their content, they post more, engage more, and build the kind of authentic presence that actually drives pipeline.